Splatoon (video game)

-is a 2015 third-person shooter video game developed and published by Nintendo for the Wii U. The game centers around Inklings—cephalopodic lifeforms that can transform between humanoid and cephalopod forms and frequently engage in turf wars with each other and use a variety of weapons that produce and shoot ink while in their humanoid forms or swim and hide in surfaces covered in their own ink while in their cephalopodic forms.
-Splatoon features several different game modes, including four-on-four online multiplayer and a single player campaign.
+is a 2015 third-person shooter game developed and published by Nintendo for the Wii U. The game centers around player-controlled Inklings—squid-like creatures that can transform between humanoid and cephalopodic forms at will.
+The game centers on a variety of four-on-four online multiplayer game modes that sees Inklings use a variety of weapons that can produce and shoot ink while in their humanoid forms or tread through and hide in surfaces covered in their own ink while in their cephalopodic forms.
+It also includes a dedicated single-player story campaign.

-Splatoon was developed by Nintendo's Entertainment Analysis & Development division, and originated from a competitive multiplayer ink-based territory control game, which was later expanded to include squid and the ability to swim through ink.
-The concept was created by lead programmer Shintaro Sato, who had previously worked on games in the Animal Crossing franchise.
-The development team for Splatoon was generally composed of younger Nintendo employees compared to other games by the company.
+Splatoon was developed by a young group of employees at Nintendo's Entertainment Analysis & Development (EPD) division, and originated from a competitive multiplayer ink-based territory control prototype game.
+Developers initially conceived its player characters as anthropomorphic rabbits, taking cues from their territorial tendencies in the real world.
+This idea was met with criticism from others around the company, who maintained that having rabbits shoot ink did not make inherent sense.
+This resulted in the team pivoting to squid-human hybrids and eventually characters that could transform between wholly humanoid and wholly cephalopodic forms.
+The visual characteristics of the squid characters, now named Inklings, were inspired by the mannerisms of skateboarders.

 Splatoon received positive reviews, with critics praising Nintendo's decision to enter the genre with a new franchise, the game's overall style and presentation, gameplay mechanics, and its soundtrack.
 However, criticism was directed at the exclusion of voice chat and private lobbies, the small number of multiplayer maps at launch, and issues with online matchmaking.
 Nintendo provided post-release support for the game by adding new maps and weapons to the game, adding a feature to allow users to create private lobbies and holding time-limited events called "Splatfests".
 Splatoon was awarded and nominated for several year-end accolades from several gaming publications.

-A sequel, Splatoon 2, was released for the Nintendo Switch on 21 July 2017, followed by another sequel, Splatoon 3, which was released on the Nintendo Switch on 9 September 2022.
+It spawned a multimedia franchise; a sequel, Splatoon 2, was released for the Nintendo Switch on 21 July 2017, followed by another sequel, Splatoon 3, which was released on the Nintendo Switch on 9 September 2022.
 On 8 April 2024, Nintendo shut down the Nintendo Network service, discontinuing official online play for the game.